 Five College Courses

 The college will consider for transfer credit academic interterm courses taken at other non-interchange institutions.
 The number of credits accepted for each interterm course (normally up to three) will be determined upon review of the credits assigned by the host institution.
-Students should apply to the class dean for approval of transfer courses.
+Courses must be apporved by the registrar's office for transfer to the Smith degree.